Japanese say final goodbye to assassinated former leader Abe

 On Tuesday, public security chief Satoshi Ninoyu said he has instructed the National Police Agency to investigate security protocols for political and business leaders.

-Abe, the son of an earlier prime minister, became Japan’s youngest prime minister in 2006 at age 52.
+Abe, the son of an earlier prime minister, became Japan’s youngest premier in 2006 at age 52.
 He left after a year in office due to health reasons but returned to power in 2012.

 He vowed to revitalize the nation and lift its economy out of its deflationary doldrums with his “Abenomics” formula, which combines fiscal stimulus, monetary easing and structural reforms.